 The microbial composition of our gut influences our appetite and the ability to deposit fat.

 The bacteria residing in our stomach, namely Helicobacter pylori, tell us when we´re hungry or full.
 Besides regulating the acidity in the stomach, this bug causes a decrease in the hormone ghrelin, which is involved in appetite regulation.
 The absence of this bacterium in the stomach causes elevated ghrelin secretion, leading to an even bigger appetite.
-Unfortunately, H. pylori has had a bad reputation throughout the last decades as a causative agent for peptic ulcers in susceptible people; it has therefore almost been eradicated from our stomachs through the use of antibiotics.
+H. pylori has been identified as risk factor for peptic ulcers in susceptible people; it has therefore almost been eradicated from our stomachs through the use of antibiotics.
 For example, two or three generations ago in the U.S., 80% of Americans harbored this bug; now less than 6% of American children are host to it, which may be one explanation for the increase in child obesity in the United States.
 At the same time, a formerly very rare form of oesophagus cancer increased ten-fold.

 The composition of our microbiota in the intestines determine the amount of calories we can use from the food we eat.
 In former times, when food was a scarce good, people with a microbiome that was able to deposit more fat from the food had a greater chance of survival.
 Now that food is available at any time, these microbiomes induce obesity.
 Two people eating the same amount of food can either become obese or stay slim, depending on how their microbiomes utilize the carbohydrate source.